outscal/Generic-Singleton/Chap01- Implementing Singleton in Unity.md

 - Singleton is not persistent across the Unity scenes.
 - All the executable code must be attached to GameObject in the hierarchy.
 - It is not recommended to call SingletonController.Instance in any Awake() method because, since we don’t know the order that Awake() will be executed through all scripts, we can end up with a Null Reference Exception.
-- This code works only for SingletonController Class, but if you want another singleton controller eg. AudioController
+- This code works only for SingletonController Class, but if you want another singleton controller eg. AudioController.
+We have to copy paste the same code to AudioController Class and do some minor changes to works, but this leads to boilerplate code .

 In order to fix the above issues, we can add the DontDestroyOnLoad(gameObject).
 Refer to the code below,